sagemath/trac_to_gh/Issue 7282.md

 # Issue 7282: port jinja to install on cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7282

 Original creator: was